BestTimesToVisit.com Logo

 cultural

 Immerse yourself in the intoxicating aroma of ylang-ylang, the island's signature scent, by visiting a local distillery.
-Witness the fascinating process of extracting the precious oil from the fragrant flowers, and learn about its uses in perfumes and aromatherapy.
-Pick up a bottle of pure essential oil as a truly authentic souvenir.
+Witness the traditional steam distillation process and learn how this precious oil is extracted.
+Take home a bottle of pure essential oil or fragrant perfume as a truly unique souvenir.

 nature

-Venture into the heart of Lokobe, Nosy Be's last remaining primary rainforest, a haven for endemic wildlife.
-Trek along shaded paths with a local guide to spot black lemurs, chameleons, and a dazzling array of birds.
-The best time for sightings is early morning when the forest is alive with activity.
+Venture into the heart of Lokobé National Park, Nosy Be's last remaining primary rainforest, accessible only by pirogue.
+Trek through lush vegetation, keeping an eye out for endemic lemurs, chameleons, and a dazzling array of birdlife.
+The best time to spot wildlife is in the early morning or late afternoon.

 Best time: Apr-Nov